k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <td valign="top" width="400pxl">

 <p>
-Resumes a migrate command by processing all failed or unhandled instances from previous executions.
+Resumes a Migrate command by processing all failed or unhandled instances from previous executions.
 </p>

 </td>